xaanya/devops24/examinations/exam6/README.md

 We will edit the file `/etc/hosts` on our host machine (i.e. the computer you are working on).

-Add the following line to this file:
+Add the following line to this file, WITHOUT removing any of the other stuff in this file:

     192.168.121.10  example.internal